Derek Beaulieu

-Derek Alexander Beaulieu (born December 7, 1973 in Montreal, Quebec) is a Canadian poet, publisher and anthologist.
+Derek Alexander Beaulieu (born December 7, 1973, in Montreal, Quebec) is a Canadian poet, publisher and anthologist.

 Beaulieu studied contemporary Canadian poetics at the University of Calgary and Creative Writing at Roehampton University.
 His work has appeared internationally in small press publications, magazines, and in visual art galleries.
 He has lectured on small press politics, arts funding and literary community in Canada, the United States, the United Kingdom and Iceland.
-He was the 2014-2016 Poet Laureate of Calgary, Alberta, Canada and is the 2022-2024 Poet Laureate of Banff, Alberta, Canada.
+He was the 2014-2016 Poet Laureate of Calgary, Alberta, Canada and the 2022-2024 Poet Laureate of Banff, Alberta, Canada.

-He works extensively around issues of community and poetics, and along those lines has edited (or co-edited) the magazines filling Station (1998–2001, 2004–2008), dANDelion (2001–2004), endNote (2000–2001) and The Minute Review (2010, 2021-).
+He works extensively around issues of community and poetics, and along those lines has edited (or co-edited) the magazines filling Station (1998–2001, 2004–2008), dANDelion (2001–2004), endNote (2000–2001) and The Minute Review (2010, 2021–present).

 He founded housepress in 1997 from which he published small editions of poetry, prose and critical work until 2004.
 The housepress fonds are now located at Simon Fraser University.
 In 2005 he founded the small press no press.

 In 2005 he co-edited Shift & Switch: new Canadian poetry with Angela Rawlings and Jason Christie, a controversial anthology of new poetry which has been reviewed internationally.
 In 2016 he co-edited The Calgary Renaissance with Rob McLennan.

 Beaulieu has shifted his focus in recent years to conceptual fiction, specifically visual translations/rewritings.
 His book Flatland consists of visual patterns based on the typography of Edwin Abbott Abbott's classic novel Flatland and his book Local Colour is a series of colour blocks based on the original text of Paul Auster's novella Ghosts.

 How to Write, a collection of conceptual prose, was published by Talonbooks in 2010.

 Beaulieu lives in Banff, Alberta where he is Director, Literary Arts at Banff Centre for Arts and Creativity.